Fair Oaks Car Accident and Personal Injury Lawyer

 Both economic and non-economic damages can be recovered in a personal injury claim.
 Economic damages include areas with a specific value.
 Non-economic damages include areas where the loss has no predetermined value, such as your pain and suffering.
 The recovery of compensation can consist of the following and more:

 - All of your medical costs caused by the accident are recoverable.
 This includes the ambulance fee, physicians' bills associated with your accident injury, prescription medicines, tests, surgeries, and recuperation in a facility if ordered.
-If your serious injury continues into the future, those expenses will be factored into the settlement by your attorney.
+If your injury is permanent, those expenses will be factored into the settlement by your attorney.

 - Out-of-pocket expenses: Serious injuries often require a lengthy recovery, doctor visits, and possibly undergo further treatment and testing.